WojtekPachowiak/playstation1-dither/README.md

-# PS1 dithering ported to GLSL and Python
+# PlayStation 1 dithering ported to GLSL and Python

 ## Inspiration